 3. AI Lead Generation Agents

 The most scalable approach is an AI agent configured to continuously surface landscaping businesses in your target geography.
-JYNI's agents can be set to target landscaping companies in specific states, with filters for business age and size, running around the clock so you wake up to fresh leads every day.
+JYNI's agents can be set to target landscaping companies in specific states, with filters for business age and size — fresh leads land in your pipeline as agents discover them.

 4. Landscape Industry Associations